top of page

 GPS Coordinates: 38.7805974, -77.1331517

-Flag Hill was located behind Edison High School on the south side of the football field.
+Flag Hill was located behind Edison High School on the east side of the football field.
 This was the home of George William Triplett, a Mosby Ranger during the American Civil War and a vestryman at nearby Olivet Episcopal Church on Beulah Street.

 Some of the identified family members residing at Flag Hill include: